-The Reconsideration of Value is used when the appraised value of a home is less than its contracted purchase price.
+You can use the Reconsideration of Value any time that the appraised value of a home is shown to be less than the home’s contracted price, which can help to hold a VA purchase transaction together.

-A VA loan is a specific home mortgage type.
-It's one which is backed by the U.S. Department of Veterans Affairs (VA).
+VA loans are a special class of mortgage, backed by the U.S. Department of Veterans Affairs (VA).

 VA loans were created as part of the G.I. bill in 1944.
-They're available to active-duty military servicepersons, veterans, surviving spouses and others as a way to recognize service to the county.
 A minimum term of service usually is required.

 Eligible VA borrowers can use the VA loan program to :